nchinling/Tradeus_ibf-mini-project/README.md

 Some exciting implementations in Tradeus include charting, ability to create personal portfolios which displays real time update of stock profits calculated using both annualised and total profits.

+The app sends email notifications to the user when there is a new registration sign-up or when the user logs in.

 ### Technology
 - Angular *Typescript*
 - Spring Boot *Java*